-- Fund Switch

-- Customer Arrangements

-- New Entrant / Joiner
+- New Entrants / Joiners

 - Transfer Out Process

 - Leaver Process

 - Retirement Quotes

+- Quotes

 - Retirement Payments

 - Death Claim Process

 - General Administration

+- Withdrawals/Payments Out

-The SLA gives Aviva a target of competing 95% of all items within the agreed service level in any given period.
-For most transactions the target turnaround time is 5 working days: for death claims, it is 3 working days.
+The Scheme's SLA gives Aviva a target of completing 95% of all items within the agreed service level in any given period.
+For most transactions the target turn-around time is 5 working days: for death claims, it is 3 working days.

-In addition, Aviva monitor the time taken to complete all elements of a request starting from when the member first makes contact.
-(By contrast, the SLA reporting measures the time taken for each stage and does not include periods during which the request may be 'open' while, for example, Aviva are waiting for information.)
-This "end-to-end" measure is part of a more holistic service monitoring approach that gives the Trustee an even stronger understanding of the service experienced by members.
+In addition, Aviva monitors the time taken to complete all elements of a request starting from when the member first makes contact. (the SLA reporting does not do this: it measures the time taken for each stage and does not include periods during which the request may be 'open' while, for example, Aviva are waiting for information.)
+This "end-to-end" measure is part of a more holistic service monitoring approach that gives the Trustee an even stronger understanding of the administrative service experienced by members in the Scheme.